JunhyeokRui/parking_spot_corner_detector/README.md

 class 3 : outer-side auxiliary point  (Key = F)
 ```

 Checkout the demo to see how this annotation tool works.
-Pay attention to the keybaord inputs.
+Pay attention to the keyboard inputs.